-When complete, the basin is expected to hold a total of approximately 251 million gallons, or more than 770 acre-feet, of excess stormwater.
+When all planned phases are complete, the basin is expected to hold a total of approximately 251 million gallons, or more than 770 acre-feet, of excess stormwater.

 Projects that are part of the Little Cypress Creek Frontier Program will be partially funded by the 2018 Bond Program.
 Development impact fees also support the frontier program.
 Bond Project F-35 is a “Local Only” bond project, which means there is no other funding partner at this time and construction costs will be paid with bond funding.